 This is a very good card for controlling the board, and for making your Subterror Behemoth Stygokraken usable more often.
 However, as we will see in the matchups below, it can be put to great use against the mirror match to force missed timings.

 This is a nice option as well, if you are low on copies of Subterror Final Battle, or if you want more ways to flip your Behemoths up on cue.
 A card that functions similarly in this deck, Ghostrick Scare, is available at one copy and could also be used for more control over which monsters (and how many) are flipped.
+Recently, this has been dropped for Floodgate Trap Hole or in some cases, Trap Monsters like Statue of Anguish Pattern.

 Basically a way to dump Nemesis Warrior in the GY, used in the Neos hybrid variant.
 Provides a strong body on board as well, with protection from the GY.